 Some of these are common sense, but regardless of someone’s profession, appropriate money management is always going to be an extremely important facet of their financial life.
 A budget should be established by studying one’s finances month to month, plotted out according to average expenditures, and then followed closely.
 As important to that financial security is planning for leaner times.
 Save up an emergency fund.
 Some experts will assert that six months of emergency savings are sufficient, others insist eight months of an emergency fund is a better idea.

-Furthermore, in a shaky economy like this one, the threat of being laid off is a perennial threat for a great percentage of the work force.
+Furthermore, in a shaky economy like this one, the threat of being laid off is a perennial threat for a great percentage of the workforce.
 Particularly if a layoff seems likely or possible- as the old saying goes, the best time to search for a job is when you have one.
 At the same time, become familiar with the process for filing unemployment benefits and consider a backup like supplemental insurance to complement unemployment benefits (yup, that is a thing).
-Basically, with some research, originality, elbow grease and preparation, there’s a great job and a great financial life waiting out there anyone.
+Basically, with some research, originality, elbow grease, and preparation, there’s a great job and a great financial life waiting out there for anyone.